symfony/symfony-docs/logging/processors.rst

             $this->session = $session;
         }

-        // This method is called for each log record and process it.
-        // Keep it optimized process, to not introduce any overhead. public function __invoke(array $record)
+        // this method is called for each log record; optimize it to not hurt performance public function __invoke(array $record)
         {
             if (!$this->session->isStarted()) {